Pusher II: Plot

-The film opens some time after the original film with Tonny serving out his last day of a prison sentence.
-His cell-mate delivers a monologue advising Tonny to conquer his fear.
-He then reminds Tonny that he owes him money, but has chosen to give him more time out of respect for Tonny's father, the Duke, a vicious gangster.
+Before he is released from prison, Tonny hears a monologue by his cellmate advising him to conquer his fear.
+He reminds Tonny of a monetary debt he owes but chooses to give him a way out, of respect for his father, a vicious gangster known as the Duke.
 Upon his release, Tonny visits his father's garage business seeking employment.
 The Duke has a younger son from a different mother now and receives Tonny coldly, but he ultimately allows Tonny to work for him on a trial basis.
-Tonny steals a Ferrari in an effort to impress his father, but the car is rejected and the Duke berates Tonny mercilessly for his lack of responsibility.
+Tonny steals a Ferrari in an effort to impress his father, but the car is rejected and the Duke berates Tonny for his irresponsibility.

-While hanging out with his friend Ø, Tonny is told that he has a child with a local woman Charlotte.
-Charlotte has raised the child by herself so far and demands that Tonny start paying her child support.
+While hanging out with his friend Ø, Tonny is told that he has a child with a local woman named Charlotte.
+Charlotte, who has been raising the child by herself, demands that Tonny start paying her child support.
 Tonny makes empty promises to pay, but soon comes to care for the child.
-Tonny successfully participates in a car heist for the Duke, but is forced to ride in the trunk of the escape car because there are no seats left.
+He successfully participates in a car heist for the Duke, but is forced to ride in the trunk of the getaway car because there are no seats left.

-Tonny helps a local pimp and hoodlum, "Kurt the Cunt", make a heroin deal with Milo, the drug lord from the first film.
+Tonny helps a local pimp, Kurt the Cunt, make a heroin deal with Milo, a Serbian drug lord.
 When one of Milo's thugs arrives late, a spooked Kurt flushes the heroin down the toilet.
 Kurt now has no money or drugs to sell and cannot pay back the money he borrowed for the deal.
-Kurt convinces Tonny to help buy him a gun and shoot him in the arm to convince Kurt's backers that he was robbed.
+He convinces Tonny to help buy him a gun and shoot him in the arm to convince Kurt's financial backer that he was robbed.
 While visiting with Charlotte and his son, Tonny learns how to change his son's diaper. Ø watches and reveals that he is about to marry his girlfriend Gry and have a child of his own.